Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-babybeans/README.md

 ### SS 1

 This screensaver displays a gradient wave that starts from the top of the led display and  ends  at the bottom.
+To activate this screensaver, shake the microbit after activating sleep mode.

 ### SS 2

 The rotating line screensaver displays a line that rotates around a random set of coordinates in the line.
+To activate this  screensaver, press both buttons A and B after activating sleep mode.

 ### SS 3
 The  random dot screensaver displays an led one at a time that gradually appears and then disappears.
+To  activate  this  screensaver, shift the logo up after activating sleep mode.

 ### SS 4
 The moving waves screensaver displays a vertical wave that moves from the left to the right.
+To activate this screensaver, shift  the  logo down after activating sleep mode.

 ### SS 5
 This screensaver fills the screen one led by one from the top left to the bottom right.
 Then a diagonal line from the top left will unplot the leds to the bottom left.
 A diagonal line from the bottom left will unplot the leds to the top right corner.
-Then a starburst pattern will be displayed on the screen.
+Then a starburst pattern will be displayed on the screen. to  activate  this  screen saver, tilt the microbit to the left after activating sleep mode.
 ## Demo URL